bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Get product metafields

-You can query product metafields by specifying the product metafield's namespace.
+Query product metafields by specifying the product metafield's namespace.
 Only metafields that have storefront permissions are returned (i.e. permissions must be set to `write_and_sf_access` or `read_and_sf_access`).

 <!-- theme:info -->
 > #### Product vs variant metafields